vivihuang/rasa-x-demo/data/nlu.md

 - what is rasa platform?
 - tell me what is platform

-## intent:ask_faq_python_version
-- which python version should i install
-- what version of python
-- which python do you support?
-- what python version do i install
-- what is python version required?
-- python version
-- what version does python needs
-- Which version of Python to install?
-- which version of python do i need
-- Which python version should I install to run Rasa example?

 ## intent:ask_faq_slots
 - how do slots work
 - In Rasa, what are slots used for?